aktur/imdb-trakt-sync-1/README.md

 GoLang app that can sync [IMDb](https://www.imdb.com/) and [Trakt](https://trakt.tv/dashboard) user data - watchlist, lists, ratings and history.
 To achieve its goals the application is using the [Trakt API](https://trakt.docs.apiary.io/) and web scraping the IMDb website.
 Keep in mind that this application is performing a one-way sync from IMDb to Trakt.
-This means that anything you change in IMDb will be reflected on Trakt.
-However, anything you change in Trakt will be overwritten by the state you have in IMDb.
+There are 3 possible modes to run this application and more details can be found in the [.env.example](.env.example) file.
 As much as I wanted to provide a two-way sync functionality, this will not be possible until IMDb decides to expose a public API.

 ## Sync your local fork with upstream